SuperNETorg/insight-api-komodo/README.md

 # Insight API

-A Zcash blockchain REST and web socket API service for [Bitcore Node](https://github.com/bitpay/bitcore-node).
+A Komodo blockchain REST and web socket API service for [Bitcore Node](https://github.com/bitpay/bitcore-node).

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/bitpay/insight-ui.